KryoEM/AAProject/README.md

 ## AAProject
 Accelerate and automate the RELION 2.0 workflow

+### Setting up Ansible
+This repository contains the Ansible playbooks we use to configure our servers.
+Before they are run, Ansible needs to be properly configured on a master node and all of the worker nodes.
+This process is explained on our wiki [here](https://github.com/KryoEM/AAProject/wiki/Configuring-Ansible)

 ### Directory structure
 Each of the folders represents a different ansible playbook: